 Personally, I try to be student-minded at all times.

 If I am observing something that might be basic, I will still pay attention and look for that angle or twist.
 I can then add that new twist to my toolbox and improve my technique.

 However, these are basic techniques.

 I’ve never been enamored by celebrities or sports stars.
-I can admire their work and abilities but at the end of the day a soldier or firefighter has sacrificed more for me, a complete stranger than any pro athlete ever has.
-With that being said very few athletes do I carry more respect and admiration for then Georges St. Pierre.
+I can admire their work and abilities but at the end of the day, a soldier or firefighter has sacrificed more for me, a complete stranger than any pro athlete ever has.
+With that being said very few athletes do I carry more respect and admiration for than Georges St. Pierre.